yanliu1111/bookworm_v2_ai_helper/README.md

 ## Introduction

 My first full-stack web app [BOOKWORM v1.0](https://github.com/yanliu1111/ReactFirebase-FullStackProject-bookLibrary) was built by Nov.
 2022.
-I want to improve it by adding an AI helper to help user to manage my book library.
-I want to use gpt4free as the web AI helper.
+I want to improve it by adding an AI helper to assist user to manage my book library.
+I want to use gpt as the web AI helper.

 > Imagination is limitless.
 See what I can do for BOOKWORM v2.0 this time.
 Happy coding! 🧖‍♀️